1and2papa/CTAssetsPickerController/README.md

 **Filter picker contents**

 Pick only photos or videos by creating an `ALAssetsFilter` and assigning it to `assetsFilter`.
+If you need filtering by assets' properties, implement `shouldShowAsset` [delegate method](#delegate-methods).
 ```` objective-c
 picker.assetsFilter = [ALAssetsFilter allPhotos]; // Only pick photos.
 ````